 In partnership with Utah State University Ph.D. candidate Marshall Wolf, we are seeking to hire a summer field intern on the Beaver Ecosystem Ecology Project at the Swaner Preserve in Park City, Utah on the ancestral lands of the Ute, Goshute, and Shoshone Peoples.
 The Intern will be responsible for assisting in ecological data collection, which includes fish, amphibians, and stream condition.
 The Intern may also provide support with data entry, literature reviews, and document production.

 This position will involve extensive off trail hiking, long field days, and driving to sites.
 Candidates would need to commute daily to the Swaner Preserve and EcoCenter.
 A social distancing protocol will be utilized to minimize the risk of COVID-19 infection/spread.

 - Junior or senior majoring in biology, ecology, and/or other natural resource program at Utah State University

-- Interest working with volunteers
+- Electro-fishing and working with fish

-- Experience with Microsoft Word and Excel
+- Microsoft Word and Excel

 Schedule: This will be a full-time position from late May through mid-August.
 The start and end dates are flexible to accommodate the Intern’s academic calendar.

 Salary: The summer salary for this position will be $5,500 to $6,000 for the summer, depending on the number of weeks the Intern is able to devote to Wild Utah Project over the summer.
 The Intern will be paid through the USU Quinney College of Natural Resources.
 Wild Utah Project will cover all travel expenses to field sites (through reimbursement for mileage in Intern’s own vehicle) and meals while Intern is away in the field.